jxc6819/SubmarineLevelMod/README.md

 This project merges assets from existing game scenes, adds new interactive systems, and layers in custom puzzle logic, effects, and restart handling.
 The focus is on hands-on VR interaction, mechanical puzzles, and environmental storytelling.

+You can find a full demo video/walkthrough here: https://www.youtube.com/watch?v=6JHkInsZHDc&t=2s

+You can also keep up with my other IEYTD mods progress here: https://www.youtube.com/@jamesconnors3820

 ---

 ## Features